depositar/ckanext-data-depositario/doc_en/appendix/fields/basic_information_fields.rst

      - The language of the dataset (e.g., Chinese or Japanese).
 Main language (according to Wikipedia: `World language`_) will be listed first, followed by other ISO 639-3 languages in alphabetical order.
+       The translations for language names are taken from Debian's iso-codes_ project.
      - Accept multiple values.
 Must be a language defined in ISO 639-3.

    * - Remarks